The Six Sigma Strategy's DMAIC Problem-Solving Method

 The DMAIC problem-solving method is a roadmap that can be used for any projects or quality improvements that need to be made.
 The term DMAIC stands for the five main steps in the process: Define, Measure, Analyze, Improve, and Control.

-- Measure: When the project or problem has been defined then decisions should be made on additional measurements required to quantify the problem.
+- Measure: When the project or problem has been defined, decisions should then be made about additional measurements required to quantify the problem.
 For example, if the definition of the problem is “damaged finished goods from the production line have increased 17 percent in the last three months,” then additional measurements might need to be looked at.
-This includes what finished goods are being damaged, when they are being damaged and the level of damage.
+This includes what finished goods are being damaged, when they are being damaged, and the level of damage.

 - Analyze: Once the measuring stage has defined the additional measurements, the data is then collected and analyzed.
 At this point, it is possible to determine whether the problem is valid or whether it is a random event that does not have a specific cause that can be corrected.
 The data that has been collected can be used as a base level to compare against measurements after the project has been completed to ascertain the success of the project.

-- Control: After the implementation of the solution or project there requires a number of controls to be put in place so that measurements can be taken to confirm that the solution is still valid and to prevent recurrence.
-The control measurements can be scheduled for specific dates, e.g. monthly, daily, and yearly, etc. The solution should also be well documented and any other related process documentation updated.
+- Control: After the implementation of the solution or project, a number of controls must be put in place so that measurements can be taken to confirm that the solution is still valid and to prevent a recurrence.
+The control measurements can be scheduled for specific dates, e.g., monthly, daily, and yearly.
+The solution should also be well documented and any other related process documentation updated.

 The DMAIC problem-solving method can produce significant improvements for an organization that is using the Six Sigma methodology and tools.
-The method offers a five-step plan which offers organizations a roadmap to follow so that issues can be resolved using a structured methodology.
+The method offers a five-step plan that gives organizations a roadmap to follow so that issues can be resolved using a structured methodology.